hujiewang/HandwrittenDigitsRecognition/README.md

     training

   in the Octave to train a Neural Network.
+It also saves weights(Theta_1, Theta_2) into wieghts.mat which will be used by prediction.m .

   3.Type